ka-de/blog.cringe.live/content/blog/alle-farben/index.md

             data[color_value] = color_name  # Reversed order
 ```

-Now be a good machine an take those hexadecimal color values from column A and convert them to RGB and HSL values, making whoever entered them manually feel irrelevant at his work:
+Now be a good machine and take those hexadecimal color values from column A and convert them to RGB and HSL values, making whoever entered them manually feel irrelevant at his work:

 ```python
 import openpyxl